+Commercial Construction

-Commercial Construction 1 Lect., 4 Lab., 3 Sem.-Hrs.
-The coordination of architectural, mechanical, and structural systems with emphasis on commercial construction.
-Each student will prepare a complete set of working drawings including plumbing, heating and structural system for a commercial building.
+This course involves the production and coordination of architectural, mechanical, and structural systems drawings with emphasis on commercial construction.
+Each student will prepare a set of working drawings including architectural, mechanical and structural systems for a commercial building.